rtdtwo/rtdtwo/README.md

 Hi, I'm Rishabh Tatiraju (_[pronunciation](https://github.com/rtdtwo/rtdtwo/blob/main/name-help.md)_).
-I'm currently a Computer Science grad student at the University of Florida, graduating May 2023.
-I code - mostly with Python, JavaScript and Java.
+I'm currently a Financial Software Associate at Galatea Assoicates, LLC.
+I graduated from University of Florida in May 2023.
+I code mostly with Python, JavaScript and Java.
 I also work with system architecture sometimes.
 After work, I sing, (pretend to) play the guitar, stargaze, learn, and a bit more!

 Currently I'm hopping between 🎓 Gainesville, FL and 🗽 New York, NY.
 I'm originally from Pune, India 🇮🇳.